zelus-craft/File-Redundancy-Reducer/README.md

 Errata
 ------------
 File pathnames with some Jōyō kanji, Chinese, and Korean characters may not be loaded properly.
-Thanks UTF... :C